Intrinsically Correct Algorithms and Recursive Coalgebras: Conclusion, Related Work, and Future Work

 We have presented a uniform foundation for proving intrinsic correctness of recursive algorithms, building on the key idea of capturing recursive branching by recursive coalgebras over indexed families.
-The technical centerpiece of our paper are {well-founded functors}, which allow designing those coalgebras in such a way that they intrinsically recursive.
+The technical centerpiece of our paper is the notion of {well-founded functors}, which allow designing those coalgebras in such a way that they are intrinsically recursive.
 We have shown through a number of fully formalized case studies that our coalgebraic framework is broadly applicable to various types of algorithms and provides a simple and principled approach to their formal verification.

 Our approach bears some similarity to the Bove-Capretta method \cite{boveModellingGeneralRecursion2005}.
 The latter translates a generally recursive definition into an \emph{accessibility predicate}, which is somewhat similar to the base functor underlying our intrinsically recursive coalgebras over categories of indexed families.
 However, the accessibility predicate is used as an argument to a modified version of the original function.
 Also, it is indexed by the type of all the arguments to the original function, whereas our base functor can make dual use of indices already needed for intrinsic correctness.
 Exploring the precise formal connections between the two approaches is an interesting direction.